matthiasportius/Python-Notes/README.md

 ### Generators

 Any function containing `yield` is a generator function.
 (Pythons bytecode compiler detects this and compiles the function specially)
-Generators are used if resources of a function become too large.
-They are kind of a "resumable function", meaning they resumes where they left of.
+Generators are used if the resources of a function become too large.
+They are kind of a "resumable function", meaning they resume where they left of.
 On reaching `yield` the generators state of execution is suspended and local variables are preserved.
-In the next call to the generator, its `__next__` method is called and resumes the function. (`__next__` is called implicitly by a for loop, see example)
+In the next call to the generator, its `__next__` method is called and resumes the function. (`__next__` is called implicitly by a for loop, as seen in the example of this section)
 Generator functions return a generator object that supports the iterator protocol (instead of a single value like with `return`).

 ### Walruses